 "The [trail network] is a victim of its own success.
 Everybody loves the [trail network].
-This causes it to become over- populated and increases user conflicts."

--Focus Group Attendee
+This causes it to become over-populated and increases user conflicts." -Focus Group Attendee

-There is an interest in ensuring that trails can serve as transportation corridors that connect where people live, work, and play.
-In addition, over 80% of survey respondents support building trails outside of stream corridors.
+There is a desire to ensure that trails serve as both recreation and transportation corridors that connect where people live, work, and play.
+In addition, more than 80% of survey respondents support building new trails throughout the CAG System outside of stream corridors.